Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/set-up-the-sdk.md

-# Implement Experience Edge extension
+# Implement Experience Edge Extension

 {% hint style="warning" %}
 The Adobe Experience Platform - Experience Edge - Mobile extension is currently in beta.
 Use of this extension is by invitation only.
 Please contact your Adobe Customer Success Manager to learn more.